 On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

-After casting doubt on the legitimacy of U.S. intelligence (even referring to it as "intelligence"), President-elect Donald Trump will get briefed Friday by the nation's top intelligence officials on their investigation into Russia's hacking attempts and interference in the U.S. presidential election.
+After casting doubt on the legitimacy of U.S. intelligence (even referring to it as "intelligence"), President-elect Donald Trump was briefed Friday by the nation's top intelligence officials on their investigation into Russia's hacking attempts and interference in the U.S. presidential election.

-Director of National Security James Clapper, CIA Director John Brennan and FBI Director James Comey are expected to brief the president-elect on their findings at Trump Tower early Friday afternoon.
+Director of National Security James Clapper, CIA Director John Brennan and FBI Director James Comey briefed the president-elect on their findings at Trump Tower early Friday afternoon.

-But Trump and his team continue to express doubts over accepting even the basic fact that Russia is responsible for the hacks into the Democratic National Committee's and Clinton campaign officials' emails and broader attempts by the Russians to try to influence the election.
-Instead, on Friday Trump dismissed the focus on Russian hacking as a "political witch hunt."
+In a statement after the meeting, Trump called it a "constructive" meeting, but none of it seemed to convince him that Russia was behind the hacking of the Democratic National Committee's and Clinton campaign officials' emails and broader attempts to try to influence the election.
+Instead, he noted "Russia, China" and "other countries" are "consistently" trying to hack into U.S. installations.

+And he made sure to get in this point: "There was absolutely no effect on the outcome of the election."

+Trump and his team continue to express doubts over accepting even the basic premise that Russia is responsible for the hacks and be focused on the politics of opponents' motivations.

+Earlier Friday, Trump dismissed the focus on Russian hacking as a "political witch hunt."

 "China, relatively recently, hacked 20 million government names," Trump said in an interview with the New York Times.
 "How come nobody even talks about that?
 This is a political witch hunt."